-Des Moines, Iowa—On Tuesday, April 2, and Wednesday, April 3, justices of the Iowa Supreme Court will meet with students from seven Forest City area high schools to discuss the Iowa judicial system and the role of the courts in Iowa.
+Des Moines, Iowa—On Tuesday, September 10, and Wednesday, September 11, justices of the Iowa Supreme Court will meet with students from seven Muscatine area schools to discuss the Iowa judicial system and the role of the courts in Iowa.

-On Tuesday, April 2, the Iowa Supreme Court will hear oral arguments in Forest City, Iowa.
-The proceeding will take place in the Boman Fine Arts Center, 225 John K. Hanson Drive.
+On Tuesday, September 10, the Iowa Supreme Court will hear oral arguments in Muscatine, Iowa.
+The proceeding will take place in the Muscatine High School auditorium, 2705 Cedar Street.
 The oral arguments are open to the public and will begin at 7 p.m.